syumai/emo/assets/emoji-data/README.md

 available versions.
 If you're looking for older versions of Apple or Android images (such as the Hairy Heart) then you'll need to look at previous revisions.

-* Apple Emoji: Copyright &copy; Apple Inc. - macOS 10.14 (Mojave)
+* Apple Emoji: Copyright &copy; Apple Inc. - macOS Monterey 12.3
-* Android Emoji: Copyright &copy; [The Android Open Source Project](https://s3-eu-west-1.amazonaws.com/tw-font/android/NOTICE) - 11275b5 / 2017-10-30
+* Android Emoji: Copyright &copy; [The Android Open Source Project](https://s3-eu-west-1.amazonaws.com/tw-font/android/NOTICE) - v2.034 (Unicode 14.0)
-* Twitter Emoji: Copyright &copy; Twitter, Inc. - v2.3.1 2017-10-31
+* Twitter Emoji: Copyright &copy; Twitter, Inc. - v14.0.0
-* Facebook/Messenger Emoji: Copyright &copy; Facebook, Inc. - v7, fetched 2017-11-15
+* Facebook Emoji: Copyright &copy; Facebook, Inc. - v9, fetched 2022-03-15 (no 13.1 or 14 support)

 Apple images are not licensed for commercial usage.
 Android/Google/Noto emoji are available under the [Apache License 2.0](https://github.com/googlei18n/noto-emoji/blob/master/LICENSE).
 Twitter emoji are available under the [Creative Commons Attribution 4.0 license](https://github.com/twitter/twemoji/blob/gh-pages/LICENSE-GRAPHICS).
-Facebook and Messenger emoji have no clear licensing.
+Facebook emoji have no clear licensing.

+If you use the spritesheet images and are concerned about usage rights, please use the 'clean' versions, which avoid using fallback images for missing emoji (see the spritesheet section above for more details).

 ## Libraries which use this data